Mezquital del Oro: History

 Mezquital del Oro is located in territory that was inhabited by the Caxcan people prior to Spanish contact.
 The town of Mezquital del Oro was founded in the 1730s after gold was discovered there.
 Mesquital was named as a district in the partido of Juchipila in 1825.
 When partidos were abolished in 1916, Mezquital del Oro became an independent municipality.
 Gold production peaked in the 1910s, and continued until the last mine was abandoned in 1940.

 Administration

 The municipal government of Mezquital del Oro comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Mónica Rodarte Dávila.

 Demographics

-In the 2020 Mexican Census, Mezquital del Oro recorded a population of 2451 inhabitants living in 735 households.
+In the 2020 INEGI census, Mezquital del Oro recorded a population of 2451 inhabitants living in 735 households.
 The 2010 Census recorded a population of 2584 inhabitants in Mezquital del Oro.

 There are 52 inhabited localities in the municipality, of which only the municipal seat, also called Mezquital del Oro, is classified as urban.
 It recorded a population of 1136 inhabitants in the 2020 Census.